 As with so many topics, I tend to come in more or less right in the middle.
 While I think that lifters generally don’t need massive carbohydrate intakes (well, maybe if you’re training 2 hours/day every day), I consider excess protein intake an expensive (metabolically and financially) way to produce glucose.

 Carbs taste better anyhow and produce more insulin (which is important for overall growth).
-How many carbs is needed depends on a lot of factors, which I discuss in the article How Many Carbohydrates Do You Need?
+How many carbs is needed depends on a lot of factors but can range from very low to very high indeed.

 A lot of general equations have been thrown around for lifters in terms of carbohydrate intakes for optimal results.
 I’m no fan of percentage based diets but, assuming calories are adequate, an intake of 45-55% of total calories seems about right as a starting point for carbohydrate intake.